Rapture (TV series)

-Rapture is an 2018 American docu-series starring A Boogie Wit Da Hoodie, Logic and 2 Chainz, exploring artists' lives with their families and friends, in the studio and going on tour and putting on shows.
+Rapture is a 2018 American docu-series starring A Boogie Wit Da Hoodie, Logic and 2 Chainz, exploring artists' lives with their families and friends, in the studio and going on tour and putting on shows.

 Premise

 Rapture follows Hip-hop artists like A Boogie Wit Da Hoodie, Logic and 2 Chainz privately, in the studio and doing shows.
 Each episode of the series focuses on one of the rappers, and the series is directed by six different directors.